andrevitta/Risk-Game-Project/README.md

 # Process

-* Map main process
+* Map all game steps
-* Simplify game
+* Simplify game as possible
-* Figure it out the code solution
+* Figure it out the code solution for each step

+# Solution
-* Code is based on two classes, a board and display tools
+Code is based on two classes, a board and display tools

   * Class use